albaintor/integration-kodi/README.md

 - Once uploaded, the new integration should appear in the list : click on it and select `Start setup`
 - Your TV must be running and connected to the network before proceed

+### Backup or restore configuration

+The integration lets backup or save the devices configuration.
+To use this functionality, select the "Backup or restore" option in the setup flow, then you will have a text field which will be empty if no devices are configured.
+You just have to replace the content by the previously saved configuration and click on next to apply it.
+Beware while using this functionality : the expected format should be respected and could change in the future.
+If the format is not recognized, the import will be aborted and existing configuration will remain unchanged.

 ### Installation as external integration